notiz-dev/notiz/content/blog/jamstack-angular-scully-tailwind-css.md

 ![Prose markdown content using Tailwind Typography plugin](assets/img/blog/jamstack-angular-scully-tailwind-css/optimized/scully-typography-prose-content.png)

-Last thing is left, listing all available posts and navigating to the post slug.
+One more thing is left, listing all available posts and navigating to the post slug.

 ## Blog Overview Page